netbox-community/netbox/docs/plugins/development/background-tasks.md

 ## High level API

 NetBox provides an easy-to-use interface for programming and managing different types of jobs.
-In general, there are different types of jobs that can be used to perform any kind of background task.
-Due to inheritance, the general job logic remains the same, but each of them fulfills a specific task and has its own management logic around it.
+In general, there is a central `BackgroundJob` class that can be used to execute any kind of background task, depending on the way it is used to schedule the task.
+The main usage scenarios are described below.

 ### Background Job